At a Glance

 - You may want to use a soft brush to scrub areas, such as vents, that are prone to build-up.
 Fabric headgear can also benefit from gentle scrubbing.

-- Rinse the mask components in clean, running water until there is no soap or residue left.
+- Rinse the mask components in clean, running water until there's no soap or residue left.

-- Gently squeeze out excess water from any fabric pieces, then spread the components out to dry on a clean towel out of direct sunlight.
+- Gently squeeze out excess water from any fabric pieces, then spread the components out to air-dry on a clean towel out of direct sunlight.

-- Submerge the tubing in warm, soapy water until it is entirely full of water and no air pockets remain.
+- Submerge the tubing in warm, soapy water until it's entirely full of water and no air pockets remain.
 If you wish to let your tubing soak for a short period, you can weigh it down with a clean plate.

 - If you wish or your manufacturer recommends it, you can use a long, thin brush to clean build-up from inside the tubing.